Fabolous: 2001–2003: Ghetto Fabolous and Street Dreams

-Fabolous' third album Real Talk was released on November 5, 2004.
-It debuted at number six on the Billboard 200 with 179,000 copies and had two charting singles, the lowest in his career.
-The two charting singles are his street anthem "Breathe" and "Baby," which features Mike Shorey, and shows his more sensitive side that he has shown on many songs in the past.
+Fabolous' third album, Real Talk was released on November 5, 2004.
+It debuted at number six on the Billboard 200 with sales of 179,000 copies, and had two charting singles—the lowest in his career at the time.
+The singles, "Breathe" and "Baby", featuring Mike Shorey, and show a more sensitive side of the rapper that he had shown in many songs in the past.
 His second single was not promoted until weeks after the album's release.
-"Tit 4 Tat" was his third single.
-Pharrell of The Neptunes produced it and did the hook.
-Fab feels that the single didn't hit it as big as it should have due to poor advertising.
-Making the music video for his fourth single, "Do the Damn Thing" cost Jackson $30,000.
-The song featured Young Jeezy, who became known to the public through the video.
-The same year, Fabolous was nominated for a Grammy Award for his collaboration on the "Dip It Low" remix by Christina Milian.
-Fabolous stated in 2004 that he wanted to release his own clothing line.
-The line called "Rich Yung Society" was launched in 2006.C.
+Its third single, "Tit 4 Tat", featured Pharrell of The Neptunes, the latter of whom also produced the song.
+Fabolous admitted that the single failed due to poor promotion.
+Making the music video for his fourth single, "Do the Damn Thing" cost Jackson US$30,000.
+The song featured Young Jeezy.
+That same year, Fabolous was nominated for a Grammy Award for his guest feature on the remix of the single "Dip It Low" by Christina Milian.
+His own clothing line, "Rich Yung Society" was launched in 2006 after being discussed two years prior.C.
 Khid (March 18, 2006).
 Rich Yung Society Clothing Launched By Fabolous; a RichYung LifeStyle.
 Retrieved February 23, 2007.

-In early 2006, Fabolous was let out of his contract with Atlantic and officially signed a recording contract with Def Jam Recordings, after a de facto trade that sent Def Jam artist Musiq, to Atlantic.
+In early 2006, Fabolous was let out of his contract with Atlantic and signed a recording contract with Def Jam Recordings, following a de facto trade that sent Def Jam artist Musiq Soulchild to Atlantic.

 His fourth studio album, From Nothin' to Somethin, was released in June 2007.
-Fabolous took the number one spot on Billboards Top R&B/Hip-Hop Albums and Top Rap Albums charts for the first time in his career and it debuted at number two on the Billboard 200, selling 159,000 copies in its first week.
+Fabolous took the number one spot on Billboards Top R&B/Hip-Hop Albums and Top Rap Albums charts for the first time in his career, while it debuted at number two on the Billboard 200, selling 159,000 copies in its first week.
 The album was certified Gold in July 2007.
 It is his first album on Def Jam Recordings.
 He was featured on the cover of video game Def Jam: Icon.

 The first single and video, "Diamonds", features Young Jeezy who also appeared on the Real Talk track "Do the Damn Thing".
 Lil Wayne and Remy Ma are featured on the remix.
 His second single was "Return of the Hustle" which featured Swizz Beatz, also came out before the album release, to some acclaim, but little airplay.
 His third single though, "Make Me Better," which features fellow Def Jam artist Ne-Yo, and is produced by Timbaland, was his biggest hit to date, spending 14 weeks at number one on the Hot Rap Track Billboard Chart.
 The fourth single was "Baby Don't Go."
 Jermaine Dupri produced it and T-Pain sings the hook.
 However, in music video version of the song, Jermaine Dupri sings the hook.
 This song also found success, reaching number four on the Hot Rap Track Chart.